 - To add insult to injury, male Dionysian worship may have invoked blessings to “survive ordeals.”
 This got no mention at all.
 It appears that these “rebels” danced around madly and got drunk to attempt to fulfill the most prosaic of traditional gender roles of “tough guy,” and “nurturing mother.”
 This square peg had no place in their round hole interpretations.

 So, after passing over all this in the quickest fashion, finally smiles came to their faces as they talked about the drama itself.
 Here they felt far more comfortable.
 Greek drama “allows for the community to come together and deal with issues of importance,” or something like that.
 Ah, yes, the “humanism” of the Greeks.
 This we understand, so this they talked about at length.
 Gone were any of the religious associations involving Dionysius.
 The important thing to us is the emergence of drama, for without the emergence of drama, how could we watch Dumb and Dumber today instantly on Netflix?* And we very naturally assume that what is important to us must have been of prime importance to the Greeks.
 Dionysian worship, then, got relegated to a mere carrying device for what we understand and what we feel is important.
-As a friend of mine stated, whenever we use a word to describe an ancient people that they themselves did not use, we will likely reach false conclusions.
+As a friend of mine stated, whenever we use a word to describe an ancient people that they themselves did not use (in this case, the word “humanism”), we will likely reach false conclusions.
 The talking heads are not unusual.
 Most of us unfortunately avoid confrontations with the “other.”

 I don’t like anything Tennyson wrote (to be fair I’ve read very few of his works), but his poem “The Lady of Shallot” intrigues me in one way.
 The Lady in question deals with a curse, and can only look at reflections in a mirror to ascertain reality.
 The mirror of course serves as a poor substitute of reality, and later cracks upon her sad and untimely death.